zesje/zesje/client/views/home/home.md

 ### Prepare an email template

 First, you need to prepare the email template.
-In the [email](/email) tab you see the template edit field with next to it a resulting email shown for a specific student.
+In the [email](/email) tab you see the template edit field with next to it a resulting email shown for the selected student.

 The template is written using the [Jinja 2](http://jinja.pocoo.org/docs/2.9/templates/#template-designer-documentation) templating language.
 This allows you to intermix regular text with special commands that will do things like optionally include some text if a certain condition is satisfied, or print the contents of some variable (such as the student's name or grade).